 The federal Strategic National Stockpile (SNS) has large quantities of medicine and medical supplies to protect the American public if there is a public health emergency (terrorist attack, flu outbreak, earthquake) severe enough to cause local supplies to run out.
 Once federal and local authorities agree that the SNS is needed, medicines will be delivered to any state in the U.S. within 12 hours.
 Each state has plans to receive and distribute SNS medicine and medical supplies to local communities as quickly as possible.

-Monroe County is prepared to receive, process and distribute medication, supplies and equipment to Points of Distribution (POD) sites and hospitals throughout Monroe County.
+Monroe County is prepared to receive, process and distribute medication, supplies and equipment to Point of Dispensing (POD) sites and hospitals throughout Monroe County.

-The Monroe County Civil Preparedness Initiative (CPI) establishes a working partnership between Monroe County and all municipalities (City/towns/villages),to share responsibilities in responding to a large-scale public health emergency.
+The Monroe County Civil Preparedness Initiative (CPI), launched in 2007, established a working partnership between Monroe County and all municipalities (city/towns/villages), to share responsibilities in responding to a large-scale public health emergency.
 In a major emergency, Points-of Dispensing (PODS) would be established in your community.
 You would be directed there to receive medications and possibly other materials.

-There are a number of public health related events which may necessitate this type of response including acts of terrorism (anthrax, smallpox, plague) and naturally occurring events such as pandemic influenza.
+There are a number of public health related events which may necessitate this type of response including acts of terrorism (anthrax, smallpox, plague) and naturally occurring health emergencies such as pandemic influenza.

 POD sites are typically large educational facilities (universities, colleges, high schools) located throughout the County.
 Depending on the nature of the medical emergency PODs may have to operate around-the-clock for several days.